launchdarkly/go-server-sdk/CONTRIBUTING.md

 Allocations are counted in the benchmark output: "5 allocs/op" means that a total of 5 heap objects were allocated during each run of the benchmark.
 This does not mean that the objects were retained, only that they were allocated at some point.

+For any methods that should be guaranteed _not_ to do any heap allocations, the corresponding benchmarks should have names ending in `NoAlloc`.
+The `make benchmarks` target will automatically fail if allocations are detected in any benchmarks that have this name suffix.

 For a much (MUCH) more detailed breakdown of this behavior, you may use the option `GODEBUG=allocfreetrace=1` while running a unit test or benchmark.
 This provides the type and code location of literally every heap allocation during the run.
 The output is extremely verbose, so it is recommended that you:

 1. use the Makefile helper `benchmark-allocs` (see below) to reduce the number of benchmark runs and avoid capturing allocations from the Go tools themselves;